 Keys to de-stressing mortgage

-Based on multiple factors, most of the financial institutions determine the maximum amount of loan they will approve.
-However, it is wise not to go for maximum amounts to avoid stretch.2.Build up a buffer
+it is based on multiple factors, most financial institutions determine the maximum amount of loan they will approve.
+However, it is wise not to go for maximum amounts to avoid stretch.

 Go for a cash reserve in a mortgage offset account as a buffer.
 This would be helpful to repay the loan if any contingency occurs.

-A good way to tackle interest rate is to fix it.
-However, it may restrict on making additional payments into a fixed rate loan.
+A good way to tackle the interest rate is to fix it.
+However, it may restrict making additional payments into a fixed-rate loan.

-For many, a combination of fixed and variable rates loans work best, as the variable rate portion allows to additional repayments of the debt.
+For many, a combination of fixed and variable rates loans works best, as the variable-rate portion allows for additional repayments of the debt.

-Remember, above tips are of general in nature and have not been tailored to your personal circumstances.
+Remember, the above tips are general in nature and have not been tailored to your personal circumstances.

 For more customised advice, set up a “Free Initial Consultation” with our expert advisers.

-Our adviser can help you in budgeting, projecting cash flows at the same time determining the level of loan suitable for you.
+Our adviser can help you in budgeting, and projecting cash flows while at the same time determining the level of loan suitable for you.